mattiasnordqvist/Galactic-Waste-Management/ReadMe.md

 Console window or through *Update*-method.
 Parameters passed through *Update* will not need to be passed through Console.
 Input is changed through .Parameters.SetInput(). *ConsoleInput* and *ConfigInput* is provided by Galactic Waste Manager. *MainArgsInput* is probably coming someday.

+There are also some parameters used by Galactic Waste Manager regardless of mode.
+See below how they can be used.
+* skip-create, optional boolean, default false.
+If true, will assume database exist and not attempt creating one.
+Must be true if you do not have access to master database.
+* ensure-db-exists, optional boolean, default false.
+If skip-create is true, you can set this to true as well to halt execution early if database happens to not exist.

 ##### ConsoleInput
 Since *ConsoleInput* uses the Console, it is not a very good input type when running migrations on server etc. In those cases, all parameters should be provided through the *Update*-method or a *ConfigInput*.